nakabonne/tstorage/README.md

 # tstorage [![Go Reference](https://pkg.go.dev/badge/mod/github.com/nakabonne/tstorage.svg)](https://pkg.go.dev/mod/github.com/nakabonne/tstorage)

-`tstorage` is a fast local in-memory/on-disk storage package for time-series data with a straightforward API.
+`tstorage` is a lightweight local on-disk storage engine for time-series data with a straightforward API.
 Especially ingestion is massively optimized as it provides goroutine safe capabilities of write into and read from TSDB that partitions data points by time.

 ## Motivation
 I'm working on a couple of tools that handle a tremendous amount of time-series data, such as [Ali](https://github.com/nakabonne/ali) and [Gosivy](https://github.com/nakabonne/gosivy).
 Especially Ali, I had been facing a problem of increasing heap consumption over time as it's a load testing tool that aims to perform real-time analysis.
-I little poked around a fast TSDB library that offers simple APIs but eventually couldn't find it out, that's why I settled on writing this package myself.
+I little poked around a fast TSDB library that offers simple APIs but eventually nothing works as well as I'd like, that's why I settled on writing this package myself.

-To see how much `tstorage` has helped improve Ali's performance, please see the release notes [here](https://github.com/nakabonne/ali/releases/tag/v0.7.0).
+To see how much `tstorage` has helped improve Ali's performance, see the release notes [here](https://github.com/nakabonne/ali/releases/tag/v0.7.0).

 ## Usage
 Currently, `tstorage` requires Go version 1.16 or greater